ronald-curry/appm4600/README.md

 Contains the 4600 folder. \
 Contains the hw and lab folders. \
 Each lab has its own folder for all python files needed to complete the lab. \
-Homework 1 files contain python code to complete the first and second to last questions which required plots.
+Homework 1 files contain python code to complete the first and second to last questions which required plots. \
+Lab 1 contains one text file that completes all exercises for lab one culminating in a dot product algorithm.